 Enlarged adenoids treatment

 Treatment depends on your age and how long your adenoids have been enlarged.
 Your healthcare provider may monitor the adenoids’ size over time.
 They may prescribe a nasal spray to reduce swelling.
 Surgery to remove your adenoids and tonsils at the same time is common.
 This is common if you have frequent ear and throat infections, trouble breathing, or sleep apnea.
-Currently, adenoids and tonsils are no longer removed with surgery simply for recurrent infections.

 Living with enlarged adenoids